Coach-UX/coach-styleguide/README.md

 ## User Management
   ### User Roles
-  Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+  There are three tiers of user roles: Administrator, Group Admin and Editor.
+Group Admin's should be the stakeholders of each category.
+The main difference between a Group Admin and an Editor is the ability to add/delete/edit other users.
-  ### Users
+  ### Adding a New User
-  Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+  > -

 ## Homepage
 Homepage cannot be edited from the CMS.
-It can only be edited directly from home.php and home.css.
+It can only be edited directly from `home.php` and `home.css`.

 ## Staging
   ### Switching to Staging Environment
-  A staging environment can be accessed by going to [styleguide.coach/dev/wp-admin](https://styleguide.coach/dev/wp-admin)
+  A staging environment can be accessed at [styleguide.coach/dev/wp-admin](https://styleguide.coach/dev/wp-admin).
+Please use this to test all changes before pushing anytihng to production.

 ## Plugins
   ### Visual Editor